LayerNext/docs/docs/02-getting-started/02-key-concepts.md

 ## One Lake with Many Apps

 MetaLake serves as a unified data lake, housing all types of metadata in a single central repository.
-It's more than just storage; it's a versatile platform that can be enhanced with specialized applications for every stage of your pipeline—from curation and annotation to auto-tagging, feature embeddings, and dataset management.
+It's more than just storage; it is a versatile platform that can be enhanced with specialized applications for every stage of your pipeline—from curation and annotation to auto-tagging, feature embeddings, and dataset management.
 Whether you opt for LayerNext's native applications or choose to integrate your favorite third-party tools, MetaLake provides a seamless and flexible data management experience without sacrificing the richness of your metadata.
 A standout feature is its built-in Single Sign-On (SSO) capability, enhancing usability by allowing users to transition between integrated apps effortlessly.
 This not only streamlines the user experience but also alleviates the complexities of authentication for those building custom apps atop MetaLake